+The reviewer is pointing out an important distinction: what we can observe is historical climate change and vegetation change.
+Yet we often make inferences about land use because, in this region, forest composition has been so heavily altered by past and current land use.
 Previous authors have clearly indicated that EuroAmerican settlement in the north-central United States can be almost entirely attributed to human agency.
+Euro-American Settlement is associated with a suite of land use changes, including logging, associated slash fires, and large scale conversion of forested landscape to agriculture.
+Shulte et al (2007) and Rhemtulla et al (2009) have used similar language to explain the set of changes associated with EuroAmerican settlement.
+Initial clearance for agricultural and urban development was contemporaneous with massive logging operations, and, in the late 1800s, widespread fire originiating from human sources.
+Given this, and the fact that very little "old growth" forest remains, modern forests are indelibly imprinted with the signal of human land use, whether agricultural conversion or timbering.
+The IPCC considers forestry to be a component of land use.
+The Peshtigo firestorm, the Michigan fires of 1871 and 1881 were driven by slash buildup following logging.
+While sucession processes occurred since clearance and settlement, these were directly affected by the initial land clearance.
+For example, Rhemtulla et al. (2009) indicate that the loss of hemlock was caused both by logging, and recruitment failure as the result of the loss of seed source because of the extensive logging, thus both cause & effect are rooted in EuroAmerican settlement.

-In responding to Reviewer 2, we make the same point, and make this point again below.
-EuroAmerican Settlement is associated with a suite of land use changes, including logging, associated slash fires, and large scale conversion of forested landscape to agriculture.
-Thus, VH, from the PLSS forest survey (ignoring climate data for now), represents forest structure and distribution in the absence of settlement impacts.
+Thus, VH, from the PLSS forest survey (ignoring climate data for now), mostly represents forest structure and distribution in the absence of settlement impacts.
 VM represents a modern landscape, sampled over the last decade as part of the FIA program.
-Distribution loss is almost entirely attributable to anthropogenic agency, either loss of forested land (oak-hickory forest lost 5x106 ha of coverage since settlement due to agricultural conversion, as pointed out in the response to Reviewer 2), thus we feel confident in ascribing change from VC -> VM to land use.
-We believe that changes in the introduction and discussion, strengthening the argument for widespread vegetation change help resolve this issue.
+Differences between VH and VM is almost entirely attributable to anthropogenic agency, either loss of forested land (oak-hickory forest lost 5x106 ha of coverage since settlement due to agricultural conversion, as pointed out in the response to Reviewer 2) or logging, tree plantations, or other forms of forestry use.
+Hence we are confident in ascribing most changes from VC to VM to land use.

-To further clarify, we have modified the explanation of Figure 2 to read, in part:
+To further clarify, we have modified the explanation of Figure 2 in the Methods as follows:

-The difference between the PLSS and modern tree distributions (dv) is attributed largely to land use change, and we will refer to it as such throughout.
-As described above, widespread post-settlement disturbance in the upper Midwest included conversion to agriculture, logging and widespread fire in the late 19th century, largely attributed to slash burning and logging.
-When the vegetation change is overlaid on historical climate (VHCH versus VMCH; modeled by a shift along the top row of Figure 2a) we show the change in vegetation attributed to land use change, or, more precicely, the land use change associated with EuroAmerican settlement.
+The effect of vegetation change on shifting PDFs is similarly described as dv, the Hellinger distance between VHCH and VMCH (top row of Figure 2a).
+Because Euro-American land use is the dominant driver of vegetation change in the upper Midwest over the past two centuries (Introduction), we often attribute shifts recorded by dv to the land use change associated with EuroAmerican settlement.
 Firstly, it is not possible to get the distribution data under VMCH.
 Secondly, the distribution changes over the last two centuries were caused by many factors including land use change, disturbances (e.g., pathogen outbreaks, fire, harvest), and endogenous succession processes.
 Why the difference VH and VM could represent the land use change effects?
 This was too arbitrary.
 A stronger rationale is needed.

-We believe that our argument is valid, but may have been unclear in the framing.
-First, we believe that attributing the distributional changes from VH to VM to land use is justified.
-Shulte et al (2007) and Rhemtulla et al (2009) have used similar language to explain the set of changes associated with EuroAmerican settlement.
-Initial clearance for agricultural and urban development was contemporaneous with massive logging operations, and, in the late 1800s, widespread fire originiating from human sources.
-Given this, and the fact that very little "old growth" forest remains, modern forests are indellibly imprinted with the signal of human land use, whether agricultural conversion or timbering.
-The IPCC considers forestry to be a component of land use.
-The Peshtigo firestorm, the Michigan fires of 1871 and 1881 were driven by slash buildup following logging.
-While sucession processes occurred since clearance and settlement, these were directly affected by the initial land clearance.
-For example, Rhemtulla et al. (2009) indicate that the loss of hemlock was caused both by logging, and recruitment failure as the result of the loss of seed source because of the extensive logging, thus both cause & effect are rooted in EuroAmerican settlement.
+See response to prior comment.

 The authors should use present tense not past tense in the methods and results sections.